 Explain to us how the Peace of Wall project got started and what drew you towards East Timor originally.

 At the time I was working in film with a gentleman named Max Stahl.
 Max had established an audiovisual archive centre in the country.
-He was responsible for the international lens placed upon East Timor in 1993/1994.
-His footage from a massacre in the Santa Cruz cemetery in 1991 changed a number of lives.
-It could be argued that it actually put the atrocities occurring in East Timor into the international spotlight.
+He was responsible for the international lens placed upon the conflict between East Timor and Indonesia in 1993/1994.

 We were working with up to fifty Timorese students across various video roles, producing films on health, nationhood, the environment and so on.
 It was through the pursuit of all these other stories that the street art dragged my eyes back to the walls.
 In the milieu of a nation crawling back from oppression it had an honesty and urgency that was puzzling and profound.
 It wasn’t an interpersonal communication, peeling back the layers of time.
 It was far more abrasive and earnest.
 It was a riddle; an intriguing convergence of the past, the present and the future.
 I began photographing everything, trawling streets and poring over content and context.
 And then I moved to Melbourne in 2008 and met Martin Hughes and he published the collection as Peace of Wall: Street Art from East Timor.
 And it’s a juggernaut that continues to this day in various guises.

 From your work it seems like Street Art in East Timor went back to more traditional roots of documenting social and historical changes in a public forum.
 How does the Street Art in East Timor relate to the changes within its society?